he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Aerial Form.md

 * AC = 18 + your level.
 Ignore your armor's check penalty and Speed reduction.
 * 5 temporary Hit Points.
 * Low-light vision.
 * One or more unarmed melee attacks specific to the battle form you choose, which are the only attacks you can Strike with.
 You're trained with them.
 Your attack modifier is +16, and your damage bonus is +5.
-These attacks are Dexterity based (for the purpose of the [[Clumsy]] condition, for example).
+These attacks are Dexterity based (for the purpose of the [[DATABASE/condition/Clumsy|clumsy]] condition, for example).
 If your attack modifier for Dexterity-based unarmed attacks is higher, you can use it instead.
-* [[Acrobatics]] modifier of +16, unless your own modifier is higher.
+* [[DATABASE/skill/Acrobatics|Acrobatics]] modifier of +16, unless your own modifier is higher.

 You also gain specific abilities based on the form you choose: